dandailey/advent_of_code/2021/README.md

 You will get your answer, and it will be written to a file called `answer.txt`

 The command line accepts some optional arguments:
-  - `debug` - runs with sample input and does not save the answer
+  - `debug` - Runs with sample input and does not save the answer.
-  - `output` - if log statements are present in your code, they'll be shown
+  - `output` - If log statements are present in your code, they'll be shown.
+Automatically turned on when in debug mode`.
-  - `instructions` - outputs the contents of an optional `instructions.txt` file
+  - `instructions` - Outputs the contents of an optional `instructions.txt` file.

 # Available Methods